pytorch/rl/tutorials/README.md

 To understand how to use `TensorDict` with pytorch modules, make sure to check out the [TensorDictModule tutorial](tensordictmodule.ipynb).

-Checkout the [environment tutorial](envs.ipynb) for a deep dive in the envs functionalities.
+Check out the [environment tutorial](envs.ipynb) for a deep dive in the envs functionalities.

+Finally, the [DDPG tutorial](coding_ddpg.ipynb) will guide you through the steps to code your first RL algorithm in TorchRL.